Piracy in the Atlantic World: Pirate havens

-Marcus Rediker argues pirates followed a lucrative trade and sought bases for their depredations in areas that were "distant from the seats of imperial power".
+Marcus Rediker argues pirates followed a lucrative trade and sought bases for their depredation in areas that were "distant from the seats of imperial power".
 Pirate havens such as the Bahamian Islands began to attract pirates by the hundreds because no government existed.
-Frick argues that the "near-autonomous nature of a feral city" combined with its "geographic position accessible to the world's oceans" creates an ideal environment for conducting acts of piracy.
-Frick also notes that pirates are less likely to control land the farther one moves from the coast.
-Even a small portion of a coastal city that tolerates pirates allows them to establish a "toe-hold on land that will spread cancer-like" to the surrounding waters.
-Once established on land, pirate havens become scenes of fear and lawlessness, controlled by the pirates who inhabit them.
-Governments struggle to eliminate these pirate bases without risking "excessive collateral damage" and the loss of innocent lives.
+Frick argues that the "near-autonomous nature of a feral city" combined with its "geographic position accessible to the world's oceans" created an ideal environment for conducting acts of piracy.
+Frick also notes that pirates were less likely to control land the farther one moves from the coast.
+Even a small portion of a coastal city that tolerated pirates allowed them to establish a "toe-hold on land that will spread cancer-like" to the surrounding waters.
+Once established on land, pirate havens became scenes of fear and lawlessness, controlled by the pirates who inhabit them.
+Governments struggled to eliminate these pirate bases without risking "excessive collateral damage" and the loss of innocent lives.

-One of the earliest rumoured places where pirates—including those plundering the West Indies—met up was on the island of Madagascar, off the East coast of Africa.
+One of the earliest rumored places where pirates—including those plundering the West Indies—rendezvoused was on the island of Madagascar, off the East coast of Africa.

 Following the first Anglo-Spanish War, early in the 17th century, pirates established a pirate haven at Mehdya, a location with the advantage of being near Spain and major trade routes.
 The Moroccan sultanate tolerated these pirates due to the wealth they brought to the country.
-However, during summers, Mehdya became less safe as the calmer waters favored the galleys used to suppress piracy; therefore, the coast of Munster was used as a complementary base for piracy.
-Mehdya became the main retreat of Atlantic pirates, though the Spanish blockaded Mehdya in 1611, and captured it in 1614.
+However, during summers, Mehdya became less safe as the calmer waters were navigable by the galleys used to suppress piracy; therefore, the coast of Munster was used as a complementary base for piracy.
+Mehdya became the main retreat of Atlantic pirates, though the Spanish blockaded Mehdya in 1611 and captured it in 1614.

 In the early 17th century in Munster (Ireland's southernmost province), Leamcon (near Schull) was a pirate stronghold, while pirates traded easily in nearby Baltimore and Whiddy Island.
-Munster's coast provided favourable geography in the form of harbours, bays, islands, anchorages and headlands, while the province's remoteness made it difficult to control from London or Dublin.
-Literate pirates in Ireland could, till 1613, escape secular trial (making their prosecution much more difficult) by pleading "benefit of clergy".
+Munster's coast provided favorable geography in the form of harbors, bays, islands, anchorages and headlands, while the province's remoteness made it difficult to control from London or Dublin.
+Unit 1613, literate pirates in Ireland could, escape secular trial (making their prosecution much more difficult) by pleading "benefit of clergy".

 Pirate demographics

 Origins

 Geographically, pirates "left behind little or no property and few documents by their own hands."
-Most of the pirates were from England, Scotland, Ireland, and Wales.
-Of that population, approximately one-quarter were linked to British port cities like Bristol, Liverpool, and Plymouth.
-Approximately one-quarter of the population was associated with men of the West Indies and North America.
-The others came from other parts of the world, such as the Netherlands, France, Portugal, Denmark, Belgium, Sweden, and several parts of Africa.
+Most pirates were from England, Scotland, Ireland, and Wales.
+Of that population, approximately one-quarter were linked to British port cities like London, Bristol, Liverpool, and Plymouth.
+Approximately one-quarter of them were men of the West Indies and North America.
+The rest came from other parts of the world, including the Netherlands, France, Portugal, Denmark, Belgium, Sweden, and several parts of Africa.